 The film had a duty to be concise, accessible, and entertaining.
 The reality (as you might be feeling by this point in the article) is none of those.

-In July of 2007, even as The King of Kong was making its way through film festivals across the country, Billy Mitchell struck back at Steve Wiebe, scoring 1,050,200 at an 80s-themed mortgage broker's convention in Florida, thereby reclaiming the record, and achieving the first-ever live million-point performance.
+In July of 2007, even as The King of Kong was making its way through film festivals across the country, Billy Mitchell struck back at Steve Wiebe, scoring 1,050,200 at an 80s-themed mortgage broker's convention in Florida.

 This score beat Wiebe's previous by exactly 1,100 points, and not by accident.
 When Mitchell reached his chosen score, he immediately surrendered the controls on the game, allowing his two remaining men to be killed off.
 After the game, Mitchell (as reported by MTV) had this to say: